MannLabs/CKG/docs/source/intro/getting-started-with-windows.rst

 	> python setup_config_files.py

 This will automatically create the ``data`` folder and all subfolders, as well as setup the configuration for the log files where all errors and warnings related to the code will be written to.

+In Windows, the database url needs to be set to localhost instead of 0.0.0.0 (non-particular address).
+To change this configuration open the file ``C:\CKG\src\graphdb_connector\connector_config.yml`` and modify the line: db_url: "0.0.0.0" to db_url: "localhost".

 Add CKG to environmental variables